About the Pulmonary and Critical Care Medicine Fellowship Program

 The second and third years of fellowship are aimed at refining and expanding the knowledge gained during the first year and are structured to support the development of each fellow’s career interests.
 Elective time is used to gain more clinical experience outside the typical medical ICU or pulmonary consult setting, to gain research experience, and to pursue other scholarly projects.
 Fellows are also given the opportunity to pursue more dedicated clinical time in areas of interest, such as ILD or PH for example.

 The PCCM fellowship is a 3-year training program designed to satisfy the requirements for both the Pulmonary and Critical Care Medicine subspecialty board certification.
-More importantly though, the program is designed to prepare the fellow for a career in pulmonary and critical care medicine by provided state of the art clinical training, basic or clinical research opportunities, and teaching / leadership responsibilities.
+More importantly though, the program is designed to prepare the fellow for a career in pulmonary and critical care medicine by providing state of the art clinical training, basic or clinical research opportunities, and teaching / leadership responsibilities.
 The structure ensures that the first year fellows gain a solid foundation in both fields that then allows each individual fellow to pursue a more refined, individualized educational experience during the second and third years of fellowship, adding in more elective and research time to create a more personalized roadmap for success.
-Inherent in all of our training is a commitment to diversity, inclusivity and an increased understanding of healthcare disparities.
+Inherent in all of our training is a commitment to excellence for each patient, regardless of their background and challenges.
 Our fellows come from all over the country and world, enriching our program with their diverse backgrounds and belief.
 They are a strong compliment to the diverse patient population we are humbled to serve.

 Typical Rotation Schedules